AmadeusITGroup/HttpSessionReplacer/README.md

 The data for a single session is stored on a single Redis node using the hash tags in the key name (i.e. session is put in braces in key {33fdd1b6-b496-4b33-9f7d-df96679d32fe}).

-#### Custom mode

- You can also provide the name of your own class that implements `RedisFacade`, the class will then be called using reflection.

- The constructor must have for arguments: (`JedisPoolConfig`, `RedisConfiguration`).

-This mode is activated by specifying `mode=NameOfYourCustomClass` in provider configuration string, or by specifying the system property `com.amadeus.session.redis.mode=NameOfYourCustomClass`.

 #### Redis Configuration

 The redis repository can be configured using either a repository configuration